 I learned that individuals with autism spectrum disorder show resistance to change; they prefer repetitive patterns of behavior and activities.
 My son needs routines and requires everything to be in order, e.g. we have a routine where I place my son’s toys in the exact same place every day.

 By following a routine every night, my son is able to slowly recognize that it’s bedtime.
-In the past, he would get angry and start throwing things at bedtime, but now he enjoys the routine and packs his toys away and prepares for bed.
+In the past, he would get angry and start throwing things at bedtime, but now he enjoys the routine and packs his toys away to prepare for bed.
 During the day, I ensure he follows a routine, too.
 Research shows that routines can help everyone, especially people with autism, maintain a normal circadian rhythm.

 Prioritize relaxing activities before bed.

 My son starts putting his toys away one hour before bed.
 He then changes into his pajamas and brushes his teeth.
 I always ensure that he is in bed for at least 20 minutes before sleeping to allow enough time for a story, a light massage or music.
 Finding the right music was important for us.
 My son hates noisy music, instead preferring melancholic tunes, which seem to calm him.

 Identify potential health issues.

 Teeth grinding was a major issue for my son and the resulting pain affected his sleep.
 He was in discomfort but unable to express it, so I needed to be extra observant.
 We solved his teeth-grinding issues with a custom-made mouth guard and it has helped enormously with sleeping.